 While their sources of inspiration come from all corners of the world, the stories below prove you’ll never really know where design inspiration will strike next...

 “China, the authentic side has most informed my work.
 I fell in love with my American wife there, so it means everything to me.
 My wife and I lived in Beijing for three years, just out of college.
 We furnished our apartment from castaways, of remarkable quality, off the side of the road.
 What I found remarkable was the quality of workmanship—solid wood, interesting joiner—paired with time-worn patina.
 From the streets, we headed to the markets, which were vast, filled with old furniture collected from all over China that was either being restored or sold as-is.
-It felt to me that I had found a treasure trove.” —Andy Higgins, founder of Pikka and of Ciel Loft & Home
+It felt to me that I had found a treasure trove.” —Andy Higgins, founder of Pikka and Ciel Loft & Home

-“I lived in Italy for seven years, so that had a profound affect on my design sensibility.
+“I lived in Italy for seven years, so that had a profound effect on my design sensibility.
 From the quality of Italian handcrafts to Italian modernism and the maximal architecture—frescoes in every room anyone?—Italian design has a huge place in my heart.” —Justina Blakeney, interior designer and founder of the Jungalow

 “From the beautiful architecture to the stunning quality of craftsmanship and intricate details that Italians incorporate into every product that they create, Italy produces some of the most inspirational designs.
 Whether it be the sleek trim piece on the bottom of a sofa or the elegant curves of a chair, these details within the design are manufactured to perfection! " –Nina Magon, principal at Contour Interior Design

 “I celebrated my 13th birthday in India, and it left a deep-rooted impression on my design aesthetic.
-The vibrant colors, textures, and spirituality, I find it so inspiring.
+The vibrant colors, textures, and spirituality, I find so inspiring.
 Each trip I take to India, I come home with boxes of saree fabrics—they make beautiful custom pillows!
 My bronze statues of Hindu deities like Shiva and Ganesha are also part of my personal decor story.
 They have such interesting and meaningful significance and add an eclectic vibe.
 Also, the Indian hand-carved, hand-painted furniture is divine.
 I like to layer it in among a neutral decor palette for a pop of intrigue." —Laurie Blumenfeld-Russo, interior designer and principal at LBR Home

-"For me, San Miguel de Allende, Mexico is the most beautiful, magical and inspirational place I have ever been.
+"For me, San Miguel de Allende, Mexico is the most beautiful, magical, and inspirational place I have ever been.
 I love the architecture, the colors, the gorgeous entries, the cobblestone streets.
-It is a perfect blend of old world Mexico, artists, open-air markets, modern shops and restaurants.” — Suzanne Ascher, designer and co-owner of Waterleaf Interiors
+It is a perfect blend of old-world Mexico, artists, open-air markets, modern shops and restaurants.” — Suzanne Ascher, designer and co-owner of Waterleaf Interiors

-“Mexico is the country I’ve traveled to the most and has consistently inspired not only my work, but also my life.
+“Mexico is the country I’ve traveled to the most and has consistently inspired not only my work but also my life.
 I was raised 40 minutes from the border in San Diego and grew up frequently crossing the border to Baja to eat, shop, and surf with friends.
 After I moved to New York City, I began traveling regularly throughout Quintana Roo, soaking in the sun during the cold winters.
-Eventually my husband and I were married there in a big house on the sea.
+Eventually, my husband and I were married there in a big house on the sea.
 Our many trips have uncovered so much beauty - friendships, food, music, and, for an interior designer with a bit of a tabletop obsession, craft.
 I’ve found and brought back to my home and clients bedding, rugs, onyx candle holders, furniture, pottery, and, most importantly, a story.” —Bella Zakarian Mancini, interior designer

 "The British have such an unapologetic appreciation for tradition and quality.
 I love seeing the use of heirloom china on display and layering of well-worn antique rugs that you find in those great country houses.
 London also has a beautiful formality and refinement.
 The exquisite metalwork, stone, and sumptuous fabrics at Claridge's are to me the epitome of this, but it's also executed in a way that feels fresh and never stale.”—Margaret Ash, interior designer

 “London is the city that's really informed my design style!
-I love any city that preserves historic design and pairs it alongside modern design.
+I love any city that preserves historic design and pairs it alongside a modern design.
 It really shows how you can be so deeply connected to the past while still living a modern life, and invites you to mix antiques and contemporary pieces in your home and personal style.
 I actually purchased a victorian snake ring that is strikingly modern for being over 100 years old in London, so you never really know!” — Alessandra Wood, interior design expert and vice president of style at Modsy

 "Bali is truly heaven on earth.
 It has incredible natural beauty from its surf breaks and beaches, to jade green rice paddies and lush mountains.
 Plus, it has this peaceful, spiritual feeling everywhere: In its ancient temples, artist studios, open markets and villages, as well as on the beaches and in its waters.
 Bali is my place of inspiration." —Jill Johnson, designer and co-owner of Waterleaf Interiors